Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Conclusions

-By synergistically integrating analog and digital strategies, we present a non-adiabatic scheme for edge state transfer in SSH chains with different odd number of sites.
-In particular, we perform several detailed studies in the non-adiabatic regime $T=\pi$ ($\Omega=t_0$), thus transferring the edge state $100$ times faster than the regime $T= 100\pi$ ($\Omega=0.01t_0$) set to meet adiabatic criteria~\cite{DAngelis_2020}.
-Starting by computing the NCs from approximate gauge potentials, we find the patterns between the chain length and the location of different order of NC.
-Essentially, the CD drivings can be interpreted as NNN hoppings between sublattice A, although the deviation up to higher order requires a lot of computational cost.
-Resorting to digital quantum simulation, we employ variational quantum circuits to extract optimal CD drivings.
-The CD drivings from the first-order NC formula are set as the initial values in the circuit with some deviation as degrees of freedom during the optimization process.
-For this purpose, two different kinds of cost functions, based on the transfer fidelity and Hellinger distance, are used, ultimately yielding high fidelity.
-The analog analysis to derive the CD drivings from NCs displays explicitly the precise location of additional hoppings required to achieve non-adiabatic driving.
-Meanwhile, the digital simulation to optimize CD drivings facilitates the routines to achieve the additional hoppings.
-Both ways are mutually reinforcing and complementary, enhancing the ability to effectively navigate the non-adiabatic state transfer in the SSH chain.
+By synergistically integrating analog and digital strategies, we have presented a nonadiabatic scheme for edge-state transfer in SSH chains with different odd numbers of sites.
+In particular, we have performed several detailed studies in the nonadiabatic regime $T=\pi$ ($\Omega=t_0$), thus transferring the edge state $100$ times faster than in the regime $T= 100\pi$ ($\Omega=0.01t_0$) set to meet the adiabatic criteria~\cite{DAngelis_2020}.
+Starting by computing the NCs from approximate gauge potentials, we have found the patterns between the chain length and the location of different orders of NC.
+Essentially, the CD driving can be interpreted as NNN hoppings among sublattice A sites, although the deviation up to higher order requires a lot of computational cost.
+Resorting to DQS, we have employed variational quantum circuits to extract optimal CD driving.
+The CD driving from the first-order NC formula has been set as the initial values in the circuit with some deviation as degrees of freedom during the optimization process.
+For this purpose, two different kinds of cost functions, based on the transfer fidelity and the Hellinger distance, have been used, ultimately yielding high fidelity.
+The analog analysis to derive the CD driving from NCs displays explicitly the precise location of the additional hoppings required to achieve nonadiabatic driving.
+Meanwhile, the digital simulation to optimize CD driving facilitates the routines to achieve the additional hoppings.
+Both methods are mutually reinforcing and complementary, enhancing the ability to effectively navigate nonadiabatic state transfer in the SSH chain.